Higher Education Institutions

 Universities of Applied Sciences

 Universities of applied sciences are a relatively recent, but highly successful, development in higher education.
-These universities provides a more practical method of education with individualized teaching in small groups.
+These universities provide a more practical method of education with individualized teaching in small groups.
 The more than twenty public universities of applied sciences form the second major pillar of academic education in Baden-Württemberg, with around a third of total enrolled students.
 These universities, too, offer undergraduate and graduate degrees.
 Many of them are taught in English or in cooperation with international partners.

 Research at university of applied sciences is also very focused on practical applications and thus provides a link between basic research and technology transfer.
 Many research projects are carried out in cooperation with local industry and with international partners.